 WARNING: Limited availability.
 Please register online or contact us via email, should you have any further queries.

 One of the prohibitive factors in attending a conference is the airfare component.
 Our company strives in making our event a lesser burden on the individual or organisation by negotiating competitive and affordable travel packages.
 Indigenous Conference Services (Australia) also recognises that some NGO’s or other agencies will need to seek additional funding to attend, therefore First Nations Travel Agency quotation can be made out to either pay ASAP or to consider the time that is required to obtain funding.
 For the best possible airfares and seat availability, please confirm your attendance ASAP.
-All of our booking is made through First Nations Travel, a new 100% indigenous owned travel agency here to make booking your flights stress free and relaxing for an enquiry please phone us on +61 4557 76 668 or send us your expression of interest by email:
+All of our bookings is made through First Nations Travel, a new 100% indigenous owned travel agency here to make booking your flights stress-free and relaxing for an enquiry please phone us on +61 4557 76 668 or send us your expression of interest by email: